Choosing the Right Industrial Camera for Barcode Scanning on Pallets

 Depth of Field depends on focal length, aperture size, and focus distance—indicating how much of the image appears acceptably sharp.

-5. Frame Rate Matters for Moving Objects
+5. Frame Rate Matters for Moving Pallets on Conveyors

 If you’re scanning barcodes on moving objects, such as items on a conveyor belt, a high frame rate ensures that the camera captures enough images for reliable decoding.
 Look for cameras capable of 30 FPS or more in motion scenarios.

-How Far Should the Camera Be Placed?
+How Far Should the Camera Be Placed for Pallet Barcode Scanning?

 The distance between the camera and the barcode depends on several factors: